 Bone loss is serious business.

-Based on the work of Dr. Loren Fishman, this six-week series focuses on yoga poses that in research studies have been shown to increase bone strength.
+Based on the work of Dr. Loren Fishman and other experts, this five-part series focuses on yoga poses that research studies have shown help to increase bone strength.